Sandyyyyy166/computational-fluid-dynamics-study/README.md

     -   `b` is a vector representing the knowns, such as heat sources or the fixed temperatures at the boundaries of the domain (**boundary conditions**).

 My understanding is now clear: the primary purpose of the C++ code to be written in the following chapters is to build the data structures (`Vector`, `SparseMatrix`) and algorithms (`Solver`) necessary to construct and solve this very `Ax=b` system.

+---
+## Part 3: Basic Library Structure

+My understanding from this chapter is that a robust C++ library requires a well-defined directory structure to enforce a separation of concerns.
+By placing the public interface (declarations in header files) into an `include/` directory and the private implementation (definitions in source files) into a `src/` directory, the library becomes far more organised and easier for an external application to use without exposing its internal workings.